ewebtechsuk/ewebtechs/README.md

 > `HOSTINGER_FTP_PROTOCOL` secret to `sftp` and the `HOSTINGER_FTP_PORT`
 > secret to `65002`.

+When `HOSTINGER_FTP_PROTOCOL` is omitted, the workflow performs a secure FTPS preflight check on port 21 before deploying.
+Providing `ftp` disables TLS for hosts that only accept plain FTP.
+Choosing `sftp` skips the curl-based preflight test (SFTP requires an interactive client), defaults the port to 22 when none is specified, and relies on the deployment action itself to validate the credentials.
+In all cases the workflow trims whitespace from the configured server directory before uploading so stray slashes or spaces in the secret do not break the path resolution on Hostinger.

 Once the secrets are configured, every push that touches files under `public_html/` will trigger the deployment workflow.
 If any of the required secrets are missing, the workflow now fails immediately with an explanatory